By Valerie Stimac Bailey

 On future trips, once you’ve exhausted everything the Old Town has to offer, you could stay further afield in the New Town, or Nové Město, where you’ll be near the action but not right in the middle of it.
 You could also try the castle district, or some of the new, hipper neighborhoods.
 The beauty of Prague is that it is small enough to get around easily.
 Wherever you stay, you won’t be much further than a few tram stops from the Old Town.

-It’s always fun to try and sit down and say “here’s exactly what to do” in a city.
+It’s always fun to try and map out “exactly what to do” in a city.

 For Prague, there’s so much to choose from, it’s hard to narrow it down – so you’ll have to use what follows as inspiration for your 3 days in Prague itinerary.